eaboy/darkSideStore/README.md

 Run `grunt` for building and `grunt serve` for preview.

+If you get the error `compass: command not found` run `npm run preinstall`.

 ## Testing

 Running `grunt test` will run the unit tests with karma.